kakkoe/Crack2/README.md

  - Home - Toggle user control over player
  - Page Up - Make all characters incrementally horny but not bring to orgasm
- - Page Down - Initiate full flaccidity

-You can also change all characters current emotion with 0-3 on the keypad.

-the new screenshot key is rebound to "P" so that F12 still works the way Alek's mod originally was configured.
+ - Page Down - Initiate full flaccidity the new screenshot key is rebound to "P" so that F12 still works the way Alek's mod originally was configured.

 ## Fix